 (c) Each vessel of the United States transporting more than six passengers for hire, which is equipped with a radiotelephone station for compliance with 47 U.S.C.
-381–386 but which is not carrying MF-DSC radio equipment, must, while being navigated in the open sea or any tidewater within the jurisdiction of the United States adjacent or contiguous to the open sea, keep a continuous watch on 2182 kHz while the vessel is beyond VHF communication range of the nearest VHF coast station, whenever the radiotelephone station is not being used for authorized traffic.
+381–386 but which is not carrying MF/HF-DSC radio equipment or a GMDSS-recognized mobile earth station, must, while being navigated in the open sea or any tidewater within the jurisdiction of the United States adjacent or contiguous to the open sea, keep a continuous watch on 4125 kHz while the vessel is beyond VHF communication range of the nearest VHF coast station, whenever the radiotelephone station is not being used for authorized traffic.
 A VHF watch must be kept on 156.800 MHz whenever such station is not being used for authorized traffic.
 The VHF watch must be maintained at the vessel's steering station actually in use by the qualified operator as defined by §80.157 or by a crewmember who may perform other duties relating to the operation or navigation of the vessel, provided such other duties do not interfere with the watch.
 The use of a properly adjusted squelch is not considered to adversely affect the watch.
 The VHF watch need not be maintained by vessels subject to the Bridge-to-Bridge Act and participating in a Vessel Traffic Services (VTS) system when an efficient listening watch is maintained on both the bridge-to-bridge frequency and a VTS frequency.

-80.307 Compulsory use of radiotelegraph auto alarm.
+REASON: Neither ships nor the US Coast Guard monitor 2182 kHz any longer, but the Coast Guard does monitor 4125 kHz.
+Nevertheless ships equipped with MF/HF radios equipped with DSC or with mobile satellite ship earth stations capable of distress communications need not monitor these frequencies.

-The radiotelegraph auto alarm required on a cargo ship subject to the radiotelegraph provisions of Part II of Title III of the Communications Act or the Safety Convention must be in operation, connected to the main antenna and adjusted for optimum efficiency at all times while the ship is being navigated in the open sea when a radio officer is not listening on the frequency 500 kHz, except under the circumstances as set forth in § 80.306(b).
+REASON: This section should be deleted as radiotelegraph auto alarms are no longer used.